-Prior to joining Eleqtra, she gained vast experience in business development, project management, procurement, logistics and infrastructure in the rapidly developing Uganda.
+Prior to joining eleQtra, Marianne’s gained vast experience in business development, project management, procurement, logistics and infrastructure in the rapidly developing Uganda.
 She led the team that pioneered Private Sector Management of Ferry Services on Lake Victoria as pioneer Public Private Partnership with Government of Uganda.
 Marianne has deep understanding of international procurement and infrastructure funding requirements having worked under European Union Roads Rehabilitation Projects, the African Development Bank funded projects for water supply infrastructure and various road projects co-funded by the Donors and Government of Uganda.

-Her involvement in handling engineering activities, procurement, tendering processes and contract management over the years has equipped her with the vast technical ability and made her key personnel in the management of infrastructure projects in the country.
+Marianne’s involvement in handling engineering activities, procurement, tendering processes and contract management over the years has equipped her with the vast technical ability and made her key personnel in the management of infrastructure projects in the country.

 John Opiro, Regional Manager, East Africa

 John Opiro is the Regional Manager for the East African Region where he leads all Project development under the eleQtra portfolio.
 He joined eleQtra in 2007 as the Senior Developer and Managing Director for the Kalangala Infrastructure Project, a $50 Million greenfield Infrastructures project on Bugala Island in Lake Victoria.
 This Infrastructure project provided the first off grid Solar Hybrid System in Uganda, first privately operated Ferry Services system, Water Supply and Road Rehabilitation under a Public Private Partnership.